 Sometimes it's difficult to comprehend the amount of waste which is going to be produced when undertaking home refurbishments or garden makeovers in Leeds.
 Different levels of waste will result from synthetic grass installation, depending on your specific circumstances.
 Although some tradesmen will be glad to take away any waste, some will leave it for you to deal with.
 When there is a fair amount of waste, most homeowners in Leeds tend to hire a skip.
 No matter what amount of rubbish is involved, there will be an appropriate skip size on offer.
 Mini-skips accommodate about 2 cubic yds of rubbish, midi-skips accommodate about 4 cubic yds of rubbish, builders skips accommodate about 6 cubic yds of rubbish and roll-on-roll-off skips accommodate about 20 cubic yds of rubbish.
 Skip bags typically take something like 1-1.5 cubic yds of rubbish.
 To get a price for skip hire in Leeds CLICK HERE.

 Artificial Grass Installation Near Leeds

-Artificial Grass near LS1 area, phone code 0113.
+Artificial Grass near LS1 area, and dialling code 0113.